 Nevertheless, Penrose and most physicists don't agree with us and don’t see any of these arguments as compelling evidence for an intelligent cause of our universe.
 Granted that we aren’t arguing with scientists on the science, but only on the philosophical conclusion to draw from the agreed-upon science.
 Nevertheless, someone may be wondering why are we drawing a different conclusion from so many great scientists.
 In other words, if the arguments are really as clear as we’re making them sound, then why don’t all scientists agree with our conclusion?

-That’s a valid question that we’ll also address in the next and final episode of this series.
+That’s a valid question that we’ll also address in the next and final essay of this series.
 We’ll indicate why scientists reach a different conclusion than us, and thereby justify the need for the two remaining miniseries - one on multiverse and the other on God.